Accelerating Algebraic Multigrid Methods via Artificial Neural Networks: ANN-enhanced AMG Method

+In this section, we design and use ANNs to predict the value of the strong threshold parameter $\theta^*$ that maximizes the performance of the AMG method\textcolor{reviewV2}{, measured in terms of corresponding convergence factor $\rho$}.
 Our goal is to design a model, namely an ANN, that enables predictions of the optimal strong threshold $\theta$ for a given model problem.
-We remark that, in the framework discussed in Section~\ref{sec:model_prob}, fixing a test case (model problem) is equivalent to fixing the matrix {$\mathrm{A}_h$ defined in Eq.~\bref{eq:2linear_sys}.} We define the optimal value of strong threshold parameter $\theta^*$ for a certain test case (problem) as the minimizers of a scalar performance index $p(\mathrm{A}_h,h,\theta)$.
-Two possible choices for such performance index, which we previously discussed, are the approximate convergence factor $\rho=\rho(\mathrm{A}_h,h,\theta)$, which measures how rapidly the linear solver converges, and the elapsed CPU time $t=t(\mathrm{A}_h,h,\theta)$.
+We remark that, in the framework discussed in Section~\ref{sec:model_prob}, fixing a test case (model problem) is equivalent to fixing the matrix {$\mathrm{A}_h$ defined in Eq.~\bref{eq:2linear_sys}.} We define the optimal value of strong threshold parameter $\theta^*$ for a certain test case as the minimizers of the convergence factor $\rho$ = $\rho(\mathrm A_h, \theta)$.